 A very well done to all the children from the Primary School Col in Slovenia for these colourful designs which give a powerful message for peace.

-Thank you to all the students and staff from Manzano Day School in Albuquerque, U.S. and to Piper from the 3rd grade for the winning design in the school’s competition.
-This is one of a few schools taking part from this country.
+Thank you to all the students and staff from Manzano Day School in Albuquerque, U.S. and to Piper from 3rd grade for the winning design in their school’s competition.

 Piper says: We all wish for peace so no more war and suffering will happen again.